 3.2 Establish the place of supply of my intermediary services

 As a travel agent, in addition to travel, it is possible that you may be involved in arranging supplies of other services for your customers, for example you may arrange insurance, financial or other services such as tuition or car hire.
-If you act as an intermediary in arranging such services, you should refer to Notice 741A: place of supply of services in order to determine the place of supply of your services.
+If you act as an intermediary in arranging such services, you should refer to Place of supply of services (VAT Notice 741A) in order to determine the place of supply of your services.

 3.3 Work out the place of supply when the service is outside the UK

-If the place of supply of your service is in another member state:
+If the place of supply of your service is in an EU member state:

 - you may be liable to register and account for VAT in that country

-- if your principal is registered for VAT in a different member state from you, your principal may be responsible for accounting for the VAT under the ‘reverse charge’ procedure, this is covered in more detail in Notice 741A: place of supply of services
+- if your principal is registered for VAT in an EU member state, your principal may be responsible for accounting for the VAT under the ‘reverse charge’ procedure, this is covered in more detail in Place of supply of services (VAT Notice 741A)